hubidu/heimdall-io/report-app/README.md

 - Rerun failing tests
 - Looks like deployment info is not always reliable (some deployments are not showing up)
 - Add label to deployment bars
-- ava-codeceptjs should also log command/function name and parameters
 - Detail View: Merge browser logs into screenshot timeline?
 - NEW Show also released tickets/stories in timeline
 - Add a hash id for errors